 Non-GAAP EBITDA and Non-GAAP Adjusted EBITDA.
-Non-GAAP EBITDA is a supplemental non-GAAP financial measure and is equal to Net income (loss) plus Interest and other expense (income), net excluding the non-service components of net periodic pension (benefit); Provision (benefit) for income taxes; and Depreciation and amortization.
-Interest and other expense (income), net, can include non-operating gains and losses, such as from foreign currency fluctuations.
+Non-GAAP EBITDA is a supplemental non-GAAP financial measure and is equal to Net income plus Interest and other (income) expense, net excluding the non-service components of net periodic pension (benefit) expense; Provision for income taxes; and Depreciation and amortization.
+Interest and other (income) expense, net, can include non-operating gains and losses, such as from foreign currency fluctuations.
 Our definition of Non-GAAP Adjusted EBITDA differs from Non-GAAP EBITDA because we further adjust Non-GAAP EBITDA for stock-based compensation expense, acquisition costs such as transaction expenses and changes in earn out estimates, business realignment expense, and goodwill, long-lived asset and other non-current asset impairment.